geeksoflondon/barcampberkshire.com/source/travel/index.markdown

 **Trains from London**

-Direct trains run from London Paddington to Slough in just under 20 minutes.
+Direct trains run from London Paddington to Slough and take just under 20 minutes.

-Their will be no underground service for London Paddington H&C / Circle line platforms due to CrossRail works, however the Bakerloo and District Line platforms are unaffected.
+Their will be no Underground service on the Hammersmith and City / Circle lines platforms at London Paddington due to CrossRail works, however the Bakerloo and District Line platforms are unaffected.

 *Fast Departures From London Paddington*
 08:50